prof-rossetti/internet-technologies/projects/personal-website/project.md

 ### Phase 3: Implementation

 Once you are satisfied with the website's plan and design, begin developing it.
-It's OK if the final product looks different than the initial design.

 Continue developing the website until you are satisfied.
 Incrementally save new versions of your website code via the GitHub Desktop software, and push them up to GitHub.